tomreitz/tomreitz.com/index.md

 Please [contact me](mailto:tom@tomreitz.com) if you have any questions or just want to say hi.
 I love meeting new people, building strong relationships, and having interesting conversations!

-I am currently a data engineer at [Education Analytics](https://www.edanalytics.org/).
+I am currently a senior data engineer at [Education Analytics](https://www.edanalytics.org/).
 I work to design, build, and maintain automated data pipelines and analytic systems to help improve public K-12 education.
 My work at EA includes projects like [earthmover](/projects/earthmover), [lightbeam](/projects/lightbeam), and [dbt_synth_data](/projects/dbt_synth_data).

 Previously (from October 2013 to February 2022), I worked for [Ballotpedia](https://ballotpedia.org/) as lead developer and